Bias-Buccaneers/bb1-img-recognition/README.md

 * Accuracy of the tagging model for each demographic attribute
 * Disparity in classification accuracy across different classes within each demographic attribute
 * Randomness in tags given to the ‘noisy’ ImageNet samples
-* Efficiency of code, measured as how long it takes the code to produce predictions
+* Efficiency of code, measured as how long it takes for the code to produce predictions

 ## Scoring Rubric